 Death - once it enters in - what is it?
 Death is not supposed to happen.
 God did not author His world as a world of death.
 It is a consequence of sin.
-As Paul says the "worst sting of sin is death."
+As St. Paul says, the "worst sting of sin, is death."
 It was never supposed to happen.
 But what is it?
-Death is not a dormancy, it is an unnatural breaking of your nature.
+Death is not a dormancy; it is an unnatural breaking of your nature.
 It breaks what was never meant to be separated -your body from your soul.
 Your body and your soul were never meant to be apart.
 In heaven, they won't be.
 In hell, they won't be.
-That fact means it is a strange thing.
+That fact means that it is a strange thing.
 It should never feel normal.
 In a secular sense, we talk about a natural death, meaning not a murder or accident.
-But in a spiritual sense there is no such thing as a natural death.
+But in a spiritual sense, there is no such thing as a natural death.
 It is unnatural.
 It is not how nature was designed, and it is not how nature will persist throughout eternity.
 That's an odd thing to think about.
 We just don't hear it phrased that way, but it is basic to Christian theology.

 The curse of death has been transformed into a blessing by Christ.
 Are we actually saying that death is a blessing?
-Remember when we talked about whatever Jesus enters into, He redeems. - Poverty, the womb, making motherhood the highest example of holiness; suffering to refine us, to make us holier.
+Remember when we talked about whatever Jesus enters into, He redeems.
+Poverty?, the womb?, making motherhood the highest example of holiness; suffering?, to refine us, to make us holier.
 He entered death.
 He made it what it wasn't before.
+We don't realize what is was before.
 For the Jews, death was not a blessing.
 They did not understand it that way.
-And for the secular world, agnostics, or atheists, death is not a blessing because it ends "what there is", in their point of view.
+And for the secular world, agnostics, or atheists, death is not a blessing because it ends "what there is," in their point of view.
 And for other religions, death could be something simply that they consider undoable.
-The idea of reincarnation, that death is simply the door to the next thing on earth.
-Unfortunately, some people view incarnation, or the idea of it, as a good thing.
-No one ever says they were a street sweeper in ancient Egypt.
+The idea of reincarnation; that death is simply the door to the next thing on earth.
+Unfortunately, some people view reincarnation, or the idea of it, as a good thing.
+The religion that started the idea does not consider it a blessing.
+Funny that no one ever says they were a street sweeper in ancient Egypt.
 They were always royalty.
 It's not a good thing to be reincarnated.
 The idea is to get out of the cycle of reincarnation.

-It is the entrance into ever-lasting life; no reincarnation - no second chances.
-This is what you get; the life you have now, the soul, the body you have now, the age, the era is what there is.
+Death is the entrance into ever-lasting life; no reincarnation - no second chances.
+This is what you get; the life you have now, the soul, the body you have now, the age, the era you have now, is what there is.
 And that's enough.
 How is it a blessing then?
 The idea of an after-life wasn't settled before.
 It was a question for the Jews - is there an after-life?
 It wasn't settled in Jewish theology.
-In Christian life, we take it for granted this idea of an after-life.
-It is a wonderful thing to believe in, and to know is true is because Jesus entered into death, He made it simply a gate.
+In Christian life, we take it for granted - this idea of an after-life.
+If your theology is based on the idea that there's no after-life, it is a wonderful thing to believe in, and to know is true, that because Jesus entered into death, He made it simply a gate.